StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

 # Set up a security backend for Windows

-{% hint style="info" %}
-These are the docs for the StackState Self-hosted product.
-[Go to the StackState SaaS docs site](https://docs.stackstate.com/v/stackstate-saas/).
-{% endhint %}

 This document explains the process of setting up a security backend on a Windows system.
 You can find more information in the [Secrets Management section](secrets_management.md).